BLUE HORIZON 1261

 The wolf tried to smile.
 "Well, the pain may be worth it, if you'll allow me to talk with you for a moment."

 Suddenly suspicious, the fox put a hand up to the tan fabric of her blouse and rested her fingers uncertainly over her collarbone.
 "You're not going to sue me, are you?" she asked warily.

 Merlin raised an eyebrow.
-"No, nothing so dire, I assure you."
+"Nothing so dire, I assure you."

 "Oh!" the woman said in surprise.
 She hadn't remembered that.

-"Perhaps you should talk to her about that after you've been to the Infirmary," the cougar suggested.
+"Perhaps you should talk to her about that after you've been to the sickbay," the cougar suggested.

 "Walk with us?"
 Merlin invited.

 "Sure," said the taller vixen.
 She accompanied them up into the cargo bay and looked around.
 It was the same model of Okami freighter as the one she had just departed, but the state of its interior puzzled her.
 Cargo haulers didn't usually stand down at a spaceport with an empty hold for long.

 "Ah, that's what I wanted to talk to you about," Merlin replied.